Chief Administrative Officer

 Visit engage.sandiegocounty.gov to get involved.

-The Interim Chief Administrative Officer submits a recommended budget to the Board of Supervisors in May.
+The Chief Administrative Officer releases the recommended budget in May.

 Public feedback is provided online and at public hearings.